deltabweb/caddy/README.md

 # caddy

-Automated build of Caddy v2 docker image with `caddy-security` plugin
+Automated build of Caddy v2 docker image with plugins